distribution/distribution/doc/spec/api.md

 ### Deleting an Image

-An image may be deleted from the registry via its `name` and `tag`.
+An image may be deleted from the registry via its `name` and `reference`.
 A delete may be issued with the following request format:

-    DELETE /v2/<name>/manifests/<tag>
+    DELETE /v2/<name>/manifests/<reference>

-If the image exists and has been successfully deleted, the following response will be issued:
+For deletes, `reference` *must* be a digest or the delete will fail.
+If the image exists and has been successfully deleted, the following response will be
+issued:

     202 Accepted
     Content-Length: None